 - Application Deadline: August 02, 2018

-- Course Level: Scholarships are available to pursue a research programme.
+- Course Level: The studentships are available to pursue a research programme.

-- The Scholarship is for commencement in relevant research period in which it is offered for and cannot be deferred or transferred to another area of research.
+- The grant is for commencement in relevant research period in which it is offered for and cannot be deferred or transferred to another area of research.

 - No other amount is payable.

-- The Scholarship will be offered subject to the availability of funding.
+- The support will be offered subject to the availability of funding.